SpellarBot/Composer-Guide/putting-gates-to-use/basic-circuit-identities.md

 This gives us a whole new way to interpret the effect of the controlled-NOT.
 The $$Z \otimes |-\rangle\langle-| $$ term addresses the parts of a superposition for which qubit t is in state $$|-\rangle$$ and then applies a $$Z$$ gate to qubit c.
 The other term similarly does nothing to qubit $$c$$ when qubit $$t$$ is in state $$|+\rangle.$$

 In this new interpretation, it is qubit t that acts as the control.
 It is the $$|+\rangle$$ and $$|-\rangle$$states that decide whether an action is performed, and that action is the gate $$Z$$.
-This sounds like a quite different gate to our familar controlled-NOT, and yet it is the controlled-NOT.
+This sounds like a quite different gate to our familiar controlled-NOT, and yet it is the controlled-NOT.
 These are two equally true descriptions of its effects.

 Among the many uses of this property is the method to turn around a controlled-NOT.
 For example, consider applying a Hadamard to qubit c both before and after this controlled-NOT